seesee010/getmac/README.md

 > This is due to the original windows getmac.
 Because there is already one.
 > You may find it useful to rename it as you like to...!

+## How2Use it?

+type following cmd:
+getmac

+or:
+getmac -a
+(note: in fact you can just writw anything and ir will be interpreted as -a !!!)
 ## Compile it yourself

 ### LINUX